 ATM-EXCITE

-The ATM-EXCITE project is a collaborative effort funded by the SESAR JU Exploratory Research programme, involving a consortium of industrial and research partners, including STAM S.r.l.
+The ATM-EXCITE project is a collaborative effort funded by the SESAR JU Exploratory Research programme, involving a consortium of industrial and research partners, including my company, STAM S.r.l.
 The project focuses on advancing the security and resilience of modern air traffic management systems by developing innovative cyber-security solutions.
-Its aim is to protect the integrity and reliability of critical surveillance technologies, ensuring safer and more robust airspace operations.
+The aim is to protect the integrity and reliability of critical surveillance technologies, ensuring safer and more robust airspace operations.

 Broad illustration of how ADS-B technology works in air traffic surveillance.

 ADS-B is a surveillance technology widely adopted in both civil and military aviation, serving as a cornerstone of next-generation air traffic management.
 It relies on the Global Navigation Satellite System (GNSS) to determine an aircraft’s precise position, which is then automatically broadcast over radio frequencies alongside other key flight data such as speed, heading, and identification.
 These broadcasts enable ground stations and nearby aircraft to maintain real-time situational awareness over extensive geographic regions.
 The ADS-B system comprises two main subsystems: ADS-B Out, which transmits the aircraft’s position and related data, and ADS-B In, which receives and decodes such messages from other aircraft and ground stations.

 Despite its advantages in terms of cost, coverage, and accuracy compared to traditional radar systems, ADS-B was not designed with security in mind.
 The unencrypted, plain-text broadcast of ADS-B messages exposes the system to multiple cyber threats including eavesdropping, spoofing, message injection, and denial-of-service attacks.
 These vulnerabilities raise significant concerns about trustworthiness and impede ADS-B’s full adoption as a radar replacement.

 Diagram illustrating the ADS-B communication protocol and message structure.